mahmoodlab/MADELEINE/README.md

 pip install -r requirements.txt
 ```

+## Preprocessing

+TODO.

-## How to use pretrained model
+## How to use pretrained MADELEINE slide embedder
-To download the public checkpoint from HuggingFace and extract slide embeddings on BCNB, run the following command:
+To download the public MADELEINE checkpoint (trained on 10X breast samples) from HuggingFace and extract slide embeddings on Breast Core Needle Biopsy dataset [1], run the following command:

 ```
 cd ./bin